-Plant, property and equipment - The leased manufacturing facility is recorded at total project costs incurred and is depreciated over the 20-year useful life of the building.
-Research and office equipment is recorded at cost and depreciated using the straight-line method over estimated useful lives of five to seven years.
+Property and Equipment - Property and equipment is recorded at cost and depreciated using the straight-line method over estimated useful lives of five to seven years.
 Leasehold improvements are depreciated over the shorter of the estimated useful life of the asset or the term of the lease.
 Repairs and maintenance which do not extend the life of the asset are expensed when incurred.
-The plant, property and equipment are reviewed on a quarterly basis to assess impairment, if any.
+Property and equipment is reviewed on a quarterly basis to determine if any of the assets are impaired.